 7. Shaving cream

-This is a quick, simple solution for removing food coloring from your skin.
+Shaving cream is a quick, simple method for removing food coloring from your skin.

 Spray a small amount of the shaving cream onto your hands.
-Rub your hands together for at least 30 seconds, then wash off the cream with warm water.
+Rub foam shaving cream into your hands for at least 30 seconds, then wash off the cream with warm water.

 Check to see if all the coloring has been removed.
 Do the process once more if there is still a stain.

 Oxiclean has a variety of household uses.
-One of these is as a stain remover, so that makes it an option worth considering to get rid of food coloring stains off your skin.
+One of these is as a stain remover, making it an option worth considering to remove food coloring stains off your skin.

-Before using Oxiclean, read the manufacturer’s recommendation for the correct amount to use.
+Before using Oxiclean, read the manufacturer’s recommendation for the correct amount.
 Add the required amount of Oxiclean into a bowl of warm water.

 Wash your hands in the solution to remove the food coloring.
 Rinse your hands and look to see if the stains have gone.